Soft Tissue Sarcoma in Dogs

 Prognosis and Staging Soft Tissue Sarcoma in Dogs

-Once your dog has been diagnosed with soft tissue sarcoma, your veterinarian and/or oncologist will use the results from a variety of tests to determine if the cancer has spread, the level of invasiveness, and how aggressive the tumor is.
+Once your dog has been diagnosed with soft tissue sarcoma, your veterinarian and/or oncologist will use the results from various tests to determine if the cancer has spread, the level of invasiveness, and how aggressive the tumor is.
 This process is called staging.

 Tests that your veterinary team may recommend during staging include:3,12,13

-Some of these tests may have already been done when you were getting your dog’s initial diagnosis.
+Some of these tests may have already been done when you got your dog’s initial diagnosis.

 Canine Soft Tissue Sarcoma Grading Indicates Survival Time

-• If your dog has a low or intermediate-grade soft tissue sarcoma that can’t be completely removed with surgery, you can follow up with radiation to help destroy the remaining cancer cells.
-If radiation is not done after a surgery with incomplete margins, then you can expect your dog to experience a reoccurrence of the cancer within one to three years.3,13
+If your dog has a low or intermediate-grade soft tissue sarcoma and it cannot be completely removed (has incomplete margins), radiation is usually recommended to help destroy remaining cancer cells.
+If radiation is not done for these tumors, then you can expect your dog to experience a reoccurrence of cancer within one to three years.3,13

-• High grade soft tissue sarcoma has a more guarded prognosis.
+High-grade soft tissue sarcoma has a more guarded prognosis.
 This means that your dog’s cancer has a questionable outlook.
-Your veterinarian or oncologist may recommend chemotherapy to delay or prevent further spread of your dog’s STS, but median survival times still clock in at only about a year.13
+Your veterinarian or oncologist may recommend chemotherapy to delay or prevent further spread of your dog’s STS.
+However, median survival times still clock in at only about a year for high-grade tumors.13

-If the tumor has metastasized to deeper tissues and structures, then it becomes even more inaccessible and is therefore more likely to recur.
+If the tumor has metastasized to deeper tissues and structures, it becomes even more inaccessible and is more likely to recur.
 This ultimately shortens survival time even more.

 Treatments for Canine Soft Tissue Sarcoma